smerth/gatsby-tutorial/docs/tutorial/part-one/index.md

 There you go!
 A working React.js counter inside your static website 👌

 One fun thing too is that hot reloading isn't just for content and styles but it works on code as well.
 Try changing the amount by which clicking on the buttons changes the count.

-## Deploying Gatsby.js websites on the web
+## Deploying Gatsby.js on Surge.sh

 Gatsby.js is a _static site generator_, which makes deploying Gatsby sites to the web much easier vs. traditional CMSs.
 There are no servers to setup or complicated databases to deploy.
-Instead, the Gatsby `build` command produces a directory of static HTML and JavaScript files which you can deploy to a static site hosting service.
+Instead, **the Gatsby `build` command produces a directory of static HTML and JavaScript files which you can deploy to a static site hosting service**.

 Let's try using [Surge](http://surge.sh/) for deploying our first Gatsby website.
 Surge is one of many "static site hosts" which make it really easy to deploy Gatsby sites.